aphorise/vvf/README.md

 For example one can obtain the acclaimed `bit` / `mbps` rate and multiply this by the total `duration` to obtain the minimum expected file size that could then be observed; the draw backs with this approach are that they would not work with `zero` padded files that maybe streamed into nor where `bit` rates may be wrong / erroneous.

-The current techniques used by `vvf` is also not prone to false-passes in certain cases such as those where the content is in hash-transfer (eg: `torrents`) and contains the ending segment of content but not all prior or other parts.
+The current techniques used by `vvf` at present are also prone to false-passes cases such as those where the content is in hash-transfer (eg: `torrents`) and contains the ending segment of content but not all prior or other parts.

 What may serve is a combination scheme of approximation with sampled frame encoding of quartiles segment ranges (upper, lower, etc) thereby reducing the probability of any files being incorrectly considered as ready.